AP Research – Dr. Allison Paetz

 Meet your APSI Consultant for AP Research

-Allison Paetz is the Vocal Music and AP Research teacher at Rocky River High School, where she directs 3 curricular choirs, 2 extracurricular ensembles, co-teaches AP Research, and serves as music department chair.
-Allison earned her Master of Music in Music Education from Michigan State University in 2018 and is currently a Ph.D. student in music education at Case Western Reserve University.
+Allison Paetz is the Vocal Music and Research teacher at Rocky River High School, where she directs three curricular choirs, two extracurricular ensembles, and teaches AP Research.
+She also serves as the president of the Rocky River Teachers Association (OEA/NEA).
+Allison earned her Ph.D. in Music Education at Case Western Reserve University.
+She earned her Master of Music in Music Education from Michigan State University after completing the three-summer intensive program.
+She is also a previous Case Western Reserve University graduate, holding a Bachelor of Science in Music Education and a Bachelor of Arts in Music.

 APSI Session Description